UNIT 3: AGRARIAN ACTIVITIES

 SILT

-Material deposited as sediment in rivers
+Material deposited as sediment in rivers and other types of moving water.

 TRADITIONAL AGRICULTURE

-production characterised by rudimentary techniques, polyculture, small plots
+Labour-intensive system of food production characterised by rudimentary techniques, polyculture, small plots and self-consumption.

 YIELD